“Most importantly we are in the early stages of overhauling…the debt collection industry.”

 ~CFPB Director Richard Cordray, before the House Committee on Financial Services, June 18, 2014.

 This is a critical time for the credit and collection industry.
-After concluding an Advanced Notice of Proposed Rulemaking in February 2014, the CFPB is now poised to issue a Proposed Rule that is expected to mark the most significant legal change to how debt collection is conducted in the United States since enactment of the federal Fair Debt Collection Practices Act (“FDCPA”) in 1977.
+After concluding an Advance Notice of Proposed Rulemaking in February 2014, the CFPB is now poised to issue a Proposed Rule that is expected to mark the most significant legal change to how debt collection is conducted in the United States since enactment of the federal Fair Debt Collection Practices Act (“FDCPA”) in 1977.
 ACA is actively engaged in this process, working hard to ensure that the CFPB has an accurate and fair understanding of how its proposed policy changes will impact the collection industry.
 Both through formal and informal advocacy, ACA is committed to educating the CFPB on how the credit and collection industry really works and the crucial role this industry plays in the American economy.

 Below, ACA members will find a continually updated repository of CFPB-related materials.
 From valuable compliance and training information for both our smaller members and our larger market participant members, to ACA advocacy efforts and CFPB activity, ACA has created this comprehensive CFPB Resource Center to help your business remain informed.